 Bio

-Recently, Huckins’ work has been shown at a solo exhibition titled Pareidolia at K Contemporary of Denver; High Voltage III group exhibition at Nassima Landau Art Foundation in Tel Aviv, Israel; and a solo exhibition titled Dirty Laundry at Duran Mashaal Gallery of Montréal.
+His work has been displayed in private and public collections across the country, including The Museum of Fine Arts in Boston, MA, The Tucson Museum of Art, The TIA Collection, and The Vicki Myhren Gallery at The University of Denver.
 Huckins has received grants from The Haven Foundation of Maine, The Artists’ Fellowship Inc. of New York City, Colorado Creative Industries, and The Connecticut Commission on Culture and Tourism, among others.
 His work has been featured in notable publications such as Forbes, Juxtapoz, Hi-Fructose Magazine, Huffington Post, New American Paintings, The Jealous Curator, and The Advocate.
 5280 Magazine named Huckins as one of five artists to collect now in 2015.
+Artsy, the online arts sales platform, considers him an artist to watch.

 Bio